Namass/Branch-Integration-Guides/android-quick-start.md

 -->

+# Step 4 - Create a Branch Session

 ## Configuring your API key
 Now you'll need the API key that you created in the [Branch Dashboard](https://dashboard.branch.io/).

 This guide assumes that you're familiar with the [Android UI lifecycle](http://developer.android.com/training/basics/activity-lifecycle/starting.html).
 A single Branch object instance is used per Activity or Fragment, so declare an object at the class-level.

 ```Java
 public YourClass extends Activity {